Posted by marilynch

 Do you have hard-of-hearing loved ones, or just find conversations in restaurants difficult?
 Pick up some take-out at one of the many nearby restaurants, then relax in the Custom House Plaza.
 Quiet days here mean conversations can flow easily!

 International visitors are among those who find this special place, apart from the hustle and bustle of city streets, so charming.

 for this frequent visitor from Santa Cruz.

 It’s enjoyed by people biking to adjacent history spots and museums,

-When it’s a quiet day in this open space, children of all ages enjoy the simple treat of circling around the fountain.
+[Update: Until its removal in November 2015] On a quiet day in this open space, children of all ages have often enjoyed the simple treat of circling around the fountain.
 What a healthy treat!
 Dr. Hugh Stallworth would surely agree!

 Multiple thousands of visitors and residents experience California’s State Historic Landmark #1 and its plaza as a center for cultural celebrations of all sorts.